 bereaved and had sought consolation in their faith.
 The complainant was concerned that all religions should be treated equally and respect shown, particularly in relation to the Crucifixion and the Holy Sacraments.

-the essence of religion or to cause offence, it was difficult to impose a single set of standards on which everyone could agree.
-The only realistic and fair approach was to ensure a broad range of comedy so that all viewers felt they were catered for at
+to mock the essence of religion or to cause offence, it was difficult to impose a single set of standards on which everyone could agree.
+The only realistic and fair approach was to ensure a broad range of comedy so that all viewers felt they were

-series.
-He explained that the joke was firmly on Rick (the central character) whose vanity and sense of victimhood frequently led him to lie or dissemble in an attempt to manipulate his situation to his advantage, ending invariably in his own comic
+successive series.
+He explained that the joke was firmly on Rick (the central character) whose vanity and sense of victimhood frequently led him to lie or dissemble in an attempt to manipulate his situation to his advantage, ending invariably in

 The episode in question had made it clear that Rick's behaviour was unacceptable, other characters had expressly stated that he was wrong and he was punished for his behaviour by the storyline.